 - Watch for seals of approval from third parties such as security vendors.

-- Use multi-factor authentication wherever you can when shopping online.
+- Use multi-factor authentication wherever you can.
 Many online stores will ask you to create an account with them as you check out.
-If you do (rather than check out as a guest), make sure the password you create is strong.
-Better still, use multi-factor authentication if it’s offered.
-And even though you’re encouraged to save your payment information on the site, the convenience of doing so may not be worth the risk if you’re not a frequent shopper of the site.
+If you choose to do so, create a strong password and enable multi-factor authentication if it’s offered.
+Also, avoid saving your payment information on any website.
+The convenience of doing so may not be worth the risk if you’re not a frequent shopper of the site.

 6. Don’t use public Wi-Fi

 You may be tempted to use open Wi-Fi networks to shop online.
-Whether it’s online impulse shopping or simply using in-store Wi-Fi to save time, don’t trust your address, credit card information and anything else personal to public Wi-Fi.
+Whether it’s online impulse shopping or only using in-store Wi-Fi to save time, don’t trust your address, credit card information and anything else personal to public Wi-Fi.
 For added security, use a Virtual Private Network (VPN) to protect data transfers and limit external activity tracking.

-While January 28th is a critical day in raising awareness of data privacy – we don’t want the conversation to stop on January 29th.
-Interesting and engaging data privacy awareness training, simulations, and communication keep the conversation going year-round.
+While January 28th is a critical day in raising awareness of data privacy, don’t stop the conversation as of January 29th.
+Exciting and engaging data privacy awareness training, simulations, and communication can help keep the conversation going year-round.

 You can also take advantage of these NCSA Data Privacy Day resources to keep people talking and thinking about data privacy: